 Section 6 What if your coverage changes for one of your drugs?

+Section 6.1 The Drug List can change during the year

+Most of the changes in drug coverage happen at the beginning of each plan year.
+However, during the year, the plan can make some changes to the Drug List.
+For example, the plan might:

+□ Add or remove drugs from the Drug Lis

-Section 6.1 The Drug List can change during the year the year, the plar ges in drug coverage happen at the beginning of each plan year.
-However, during a can make some changes to the Drug List.
-For example, the plan might: ☐ Move a drug to a higher or lower cost-sharing tier. ☐ Add or remo ove a restriction on coverage for a drug. □ Replace a b rand name drug with a generic drug.
-We must follow N Medicare requirements before we change the plan's Drug List.
+- ☐ Move a drug to a higher or lower cost-sharing tier. - □Add or remove a restriction on coverage for a drug. - □ Replace a brand name drug with a generic version of the drug.

+We must follow Medicare requirements before we change the plan's Drug List.

 Section 6.2 What happens if coverage changes for a drug you are taking?